MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

   * Configure MobileFirst OAuthProvider template
   * Get the full URL path of MobileFirst OAuthProvider for /oauth2/authorize
   * Create Simple REST API
-  * Protect API using the MobileFirst OAuth Security Definition]
+  * Protect the API using the MobileFirst OAuth Security Definition
-  * Add APIs to the product and publish it](#a
+  * Add APIs to the product and publish it
 * [Update the sample MobileFirst client application](#update-the-sample-pincodeandroid-mobilefirst-client-application)
-  * Update wlclient.properties
+  * Update `wlclient.properties`
-  * Update the WLResourceRequest Request
+  * Update the `WLResourceRequest` request
   * Add HTTPS Certificate for the API Connect endpoint
 * [Support for multiple MobileFirst OAuthProviders](#support-for-multiple-mobilefirst-oauthproviders)